Riverside County officials warn of new COVID scam targeting SoCal Edison customers

 Authorities in Riverside County are warning residents about a new COVID-19 scam that is targeting Southern California Edison customers.

-In a Facebook boost, the Riverside County District Attorney's Office shared a photo of a postcard, which the agency says fraudulently advertises a program to help cut electricity bills for people who have been working from home during the pandemic.
+In a tweet, the Riverside County District Attorney's Office shared a photo of a postcard, which the agency says fraudulently advertises a program to help cut electricity bills for people who have been working from home during the pandemic.

 If you receive a phone call from someone claiming to be from the utility, officials say you should not call that number back.